vitringr/vault/nodes/Euclidean Vector.md

 ```

 Visually, this works by placing the tails (begin points) two different vectors on the same point, and finding the path between their heads (arrows).
 This works because for any example vector `(x, y)`, it can be said that the tail is always at the origin `(0, 0)`, and the head is always the `(x, y)` point on a [[Cartesian Coordinate System]].

+The distance between those two vectors is the magnitude of the path.